idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Memory > Save all memories** = Save all open translation memories to disk.

 **Memory > Save memory** = Save the currently-selected translation memory in the tabbed pane to disk.
+This opens a dialog allowing you to choose which memory to save.

 **Memory > Save memory as** = Save the currently-selected translation memory in the tabbed pane to disk, with the filename specified.